AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 	- Background:
 		- Pirate who used to sail with Perjeon; head of the thieves' guild in the desert oasis city of Ank'Harel on the continent of Marquet

 Wanda (quartermaster, female genasi) welcomes everyone to the skyship (The Glittering Shroud).
 She takes us to the guest rooms.
-There is a two day travel to Shamal from Ank'Harel.
+There is a two day travel across the desert to the coastal city of Shamal from their current location in the oasis city of Ank'Harel.
 Aza casts tiny hut for us all to sleep in so we don’t have to take watches.
 Thekar does not join us and stays up does some detailed stone working on the hand of a statue instead.
 He spots 5 rats.

 We wake up.
 There is a sandworm down below.
 It doesn’t bother us.
 Perjeon investigates the ship.
 There are three barrels of apples.
 He counts 6 apples.
 No sign of Perjeon’s father, who is being held in an unknown location as leverage by Ilena.
 Ilena joins our breakfast and is mean to Perjeon.
 She tells us once we get to Shamal the airship will continue on to Tal'Dorei; we will have to get a sea ship.
 Ilena has a contact in Shamal who knows someone who survived the shipwreck.